 Erica’s tribal affiliations are to Waikato and Ngāti Maniapoto.

-She joined the EPA in November 2016 as a Principal Advisor and is currently seconded to the role of Acting Manahautū.
-In her substantive role Erica has led the development and implementation of the EPA’s mātauranga programme.
+Erica joined the EPA in November 2016 as a Principal Advisor and has led the development and implementation of the EPA’s mātauranga programme.

 Erica has an extensive background in public sector policy development and implementation through working for the Ministry for Economic Development and Ministry for Primary Industries.
 Her focus in the past 16 years has been around facilitating Māori engagement on a range of economic development and environmental management issues.

 Kellie joined the EPA in 2020, and leads our drive to develop and support our expert workforce.
 She brings a broad range of human resources experience and expertise from both the public and private sector.